ZixiaWeng/Large-Scale-Data-Mining-1/README2.md

 Make

 to run all the code.
 You will see the details of the output in the stdout.
+Note that this will only run the questions from 1-4, for question 5, you should change the "categories" variable in line67: self.train_data = fetch_data(categories, 'train') in Clustering.py to "allCat" and change the  "n_clusters=2" in every km_svd = KMeans(n_clusters=2, max_iter=100, n_init=3) statement to "n_clusters=20", for your convenience, we run the code in advance and put the output in our report.
+Enjoy!

 Thank you so much!

+Sincerely,
+Zixia and Shunji